boomlinde/acidforth/README.md

 The option `-l` will list available MIDI interfaces and exit immediately, and the `-m N` option will let you select one of the interfaces for control input.

+acidforth may start an HTTP server by using the option `-s` followed by a `interface:port` pair.

 Words
 -----